baranovskypd/covid_ca_covidr/about.md

+### <span style="font-family:Inconsolata;">About the app</span>

+<span style="font-family:Lato;">This version of the app was made for the e-Rum2020 CovidR contest and is hosted on shinyapps.io.
+For the self-hosted version available indefinitely, please click [here](http://dataenthusiast.ca:3838/covid_ca/).
+There is no difference in how these versions work.</span>

+<span style="font-family:Lato;">COVID-19 Canada Data Explorer was [recommended](https://www.macdonaldlaurier.ca/covid-19-canada-can-meet-global-challenge/) by the  [Macdonald-Laurier Institute](https://www.macdonaldlaurier.ca/) – one of Canada’s leading public policy think tanks - to track the progression of COVID-19 epidemic in Canada.</span>

 ### <span style="font-family:Inconsolata;">What some indicators mean</span>

 <span style="font-family:Lato;"><u>Total cases</u> are all cases since the start of the epidemic, i.e. cumulative cases.
 For the number of people currently ill, see "Active cases".</span>